gregversteeg/corex_topic/README.md

 # Anchored CorEx: Hierarchical Topic Modeling with Minimal Domain Knowledge

-Topic modeling by way of **Cor**relation **Ex**planation (CorEx) yields rich topics that are maximally informative about a set of data.
-This project optimizes the CorEx framework for sparse binary data, allowing for topic modeling over large corpora.
-In addition, this code supports hierarchical topic modeling, and provides a mechanism for integrating domain knowledge via anchor words and the information bottleneck.
-This semi-supervised anchoring is flexible and allows the user to anchor words through creative strategies that promote topic representation, separability, and aspects.
+**Cor**relation **Ex**planation (CorEx) is a topic model that yields rich topics that are maximally informative about a set of documents.
+The advantage of using CorEx versus other topic models is that it can be easily run as an unsupervised, semi-supervised, or hierarchical topic model depending on a user's needs.
+For semi-supervision, CorEx allows a user to integrate their domain knowledge via "anchor word."
+This integration is flexible and allows the user to anchor words through creative strategies that promote topic representation, separability, and aspects.
+More generally, this CorEx implementation is good for clustering any sparse binary data.

-Unlike LDA, the CorEx topic model and its hierarchical and semi-supervised extensions make no assumptions on how documents are generated and, yet, they still find coherent, meaningful topics as measured across a variety of metrics.
-Our TACL paper makes detailed comparisons to unsupervised and semi-supervised variants of LDA:
+If you use this code, please cite the following:

-Gallagher, Ryan J., Kyle Reing, David Kale, and Greg Ver Steeg. "[Anchored Correlation Explanation: Topic Modeling with Minimal Domain Knowledge](https://www.transacl.org/ojs/index.php/tacl/article/view/1244)." *Transactions of the Association for Computational Linguistics (TACL)*, 2017.
+> Gallagher, R. J., Reing, K., Kale, D., and Ver Steeg, G. "[Anchored Correlation Explanation: Topic Modeling with Minimal Domain Knowledge](https://www.transacl.org/ojs/index.php/tacl/article/view/1244)." *Transactions of the Association for Computational Linguistics (TACL)*, 2017.

-This code can be used for any sparse binary dataset.
-In principle, continuous values in the range zero to one can also be used as inputs but the effect of this is not well tested.

 ## Getting Started